-Our research uncovers why clients are hesitant to start planning to transfer wealth, whether that be to a spouse or to the next generation, and what advisers can do to engage their clients in planning for the future.
+Our research uncovers why clients are hesitant to start planning to transfer wealth, whether that be to a spouse or to the next generation, and what advisors can do to engage their clients in planning for the future.

 Many clients put off thinking about wealth transfer plans until an emergency forces the conversation.
 But by then, it may be too late.
 Planning early allows time for: